ant900/Freckle/README.md

 2. Select the appropriate target, and click on **Info**.
 3. Under **Custom iOS Target Properties** add a key for **NSLocationAlwaysUsageDescription**.
 4. For the value enter something descriptive such as *'Your location is used to find and alert you of exclusive offers around you.'*

+## Linking the Framework

+In order for your app to use the Freckle SDK you must link it into your project.

+1. In XCode, open your project so that the navigation bar is visible.
+2. In finder open the folder that houses the **FreckleSDK.framework** file.
+3. Drag **FreckleSDK.framework** into the project files of your project in XCode.
+4. Select *'Copy items if needed'* and select **Finish**
+5. Select the projects target, and click on **Build Phases**.
+6. Verify that **FreckleSDK.framework** is now in the **'Link Binary with Libraries'** section.

+## Linking the Bundle Resources

+The Opt-in messages require localized strings, so we need to add the Freckle SDK's bundle into the build steps.

+1. In XCode, select the projects target, and click on **Build Phases**.
+2. In the App's Target expand the **Copy Bundle Resources** step.
+3. Select the **+** symbol to add a new file.
+4. Select **Add Other**
+5. Navigate in your project directory to the **FreckleSDK.framework** that was copied in during the last step and go into it.
+6. Go into the **Resources** folder, select the **FreckleSDK.bundle** and finally press **Open**
+7. Do not select **Copy items if needed** and select **Finish**

 ## Instantiating the SDK